nap2000/docs/fieldTask-tips.rst

        :alt: Image showing space for shortcut
        :width: 200px

-2.  :gestured:`Touch and hold` in the space where you want to place the form launcher and select the :guilabel:`Widgets` button at the bottom of the screen.
+2.  **Touch and hold** in the space where you want to place the form launcher and select the :guilabel:`Widgets` button at the bottom of the screen.

     .. image:: _images/shortcut2.jpg